 After successfully logging in with your nu-number and password, you will be able to open the current data version from the Starting Cohort Newborns via download here:

-This paper uses data from the National Educational Panel Study (NEPS): Starting Cohort Newborns, doi:10.5157/NEPS:SC1:8.0.1.
-From 2008 to 2013, NEPS data was collected as part of the Framework Program for the Promotion of Empirical Educational Research funded by the German Federal Ministry of Education and Research (BMBF).
-As of 2014, NEPS has been carried out by the Leibniz Institute for Educational Trajectories (LIfBi, Bamberg) in cooperation with a nationwide network.
+This paper uses data from the National Educational Panel Study (NEPS; see Blossfeld & Roßbach, 2019).
+The NEPS is carried out by the Leibniz Institute for Educational Trajectories (LIfBi, Germany) in cooperation with a nationwide network.

 Every time a new version is issued, the data from the NEPS starting cohorts or additional studies is extended and updated.
 All data versions are clearly labeled with a Digital Object Identifier (DOI).
 The version number of a data publication found in the DOI provides information about the amount of waves integrated, survey timeframes and the amount of larger and smaller updates.